|Ludolf Backhuysen - Christ in the Storm on the Sea of Galilee|

 Click to Enlarge

-The main reason why we have such a terrible anti-Catholic problem building up in this country is because non-Catholics have a distorted image of what Christianity is.
+The main reason why we have such a terrible anti-Catholic problem building up in this country is that non-Catholics have a distorted image of what Christianity is.
 Part of this distorted image comes from Evangelicalism, wherein all Christians are stereotyped according to this template.
-At the same time however, the other part of this distorted image comes from weak Catholic clergy, who are derelict in their duty as shepherds, and have created a Catholic culture that is essentially devoid of any traditional Catholic moral teaching.
-That's not to say that such Catholic clergy don't exist in the Bible Belt, they most certainly do, but with smaller Catholic populations there; if more Catholics are to move in, and those Catholics demand more traditional liturgy and moral teaching, they will be more likely to get it.
-It's much easier for faithful Catholics to get what they want in small Bible Belt regions (where their voice is louder) and they consist of 50% of all Catholics there, than in large Catholic regions (like California for example), where they consist of maybe 5% of all Catholics.
+At the same time, however, the other part of this distorted image comes from weak Catholic clergy, who are derelict in their duty as shepherds and have created a Catholic culture that is essentially devoid of any traditional Catholic moral teaching.
+That's not to say that such Catholic clergy doesn't exist in the Bible Belt, they most certainly do, but with smaller Catholic populations there; if more Catholics are to move in, and those Catholics demand more traditional liturgy and moral teaching, they will be more likely to get it.
+It's much easier for faithful Catholics to get what they want in small Bible Belt regions (where their voice is louder) and they consist of 50% of all Catholics there than in large Catholic regions (like California for example), where they consist of maybe 5% of all Catholics.
 Do you see what I mean?
 A smaller Catholic presence in a region equals a louder Catholic voice for faithful Catholics in the local Church.

 Now to illustrate this point, let me highlight two areas I am personally familiar with.
 I grew up in Southern California (a heavily Catholic region), but I've spent most of my adult life in the Ozark Mountains of the Southern Midwest (within the Bible Belt).
-Now, Southern California spans an area of about 56,000 square miles, and the Ozarks spans an area of about 47,000 square miles.
+Now, Southern California spans an area of about 56,000 square miles, and the Ozarks span an area of about 47,000 square miles.
 These areas are within 10,000 square miles of each other, so they're pretty comparable in geography.
 Where they're really different is in population.
-Within Southern California there are approximately 7.2 million Catholics.
-Within the Ozarks there are only about 169 thousand Catholics.
+Within Southern California, there are approximately 7.2 million Catholics.
+Within the Ozarks, there are only about 169 thousand Catholics.
 That means the Ozarks has only about 2% the number of Catholics that exist in Southern California.
 For every 1 Catholic in the Ozarks, there are about 50 in Southern California.

 Now there is something very interesting going on here.
 In these geographical areas of approximately 50,000 square miles, there are 25 staunchly traditional Catholic parishes in Southern California.
-By this I mean Catholic parishes that have lawful canonical jurisdiction, and are defined by traditional liturgy (Latin or traditional English) and solid Catholic moral teaching.
+By this, I mean Catholic parishes that have lawful canonical jurisdiction and are defined by traditional liturgy (Latin or traditional English) and solid Catholic moral teaching.
 That's not to say that solid moral teaching doesn't exist in other parishes.
 I'm sure it does.
-I'm just using these 25 traditional parishes as examples based on their liturgical styles, since the quality of traditional liturgy often reflects the quality of traditional moral teaching from the pulpit.
+I'm just using these 25 traditional parishes as examples based on their liturgical styles since the quality of traditional liturgy often reflects the quality of traditional moral teaching from the pulpit.
 So for Southern California, I can only find 25 parishes that offer mass in traditional Latin or traditional English.
 In contrast, the Ozarks, a similar square mile area, spanning three states and three dioceses, has no less than 10 traditional Catholic parishes (see them here) comparable to the type I selected in Southern California.
 Again, the same disclaimer applies here too.
-I know we can find good teaching, from good parishes in the Ozarks, that don't meet this liturgical criteria.
+I know we can find good teaching, from good parishes in the Ozarks, that don't meet this liturgical criterion.
 I'm just using this to make a point, so bear with me.

 Now let's do some numbers crunching.
 Based on the numbers above, in the Ozarks, there is 1 traditional-style parish for every 17,000 Catholics.
 However, in Southern California, there is only 1 traditional-style parish for every 288,000 Catholics!
 In order for Southern California to compete with the Ozarks, having 1 traditional-style parish for every 17,000 Catholics, it would require no less than 424 such parishes.
 Yet it only has 25!
 So based on that alone, which region is more traditionally Catholic?
-Obviously it's the Ozarks, because there are more traditional-style parishes per Catholics here in the Ozarks than there are in Southern California.
+Obviously, it's the Ozarks, because there are more traditional-style parishes per Catholics here in the Ozarks than there are in Southern California.

 Now granted, that's just a numbers game, but the point is this.
 It's not that the Ozarks dioceses are more traditional.
 They're not.
 The leadership is similar to what you might find in Southern California.
-Rather, the reason why you have more traditional-style parishes (per capita) in the Ozarks is because there simply aren't as many Catholics in the Ozarks.
+Rather, the reason why you have more traditional-style parishes (per capita) in the Ozarks is that there simply aren't as many Catholics in the Ozarks.
 The dioceses are smaller in population.
 So traditional-style Catholics, who want traditional-style liturgy with traditional-style moral teaching, just have a louder voice.
 They make up a higher percentage of the Catholics in the area too, namely because they have a louder voice.
-The end result is, more traditional-style liturgy (and teaching) available in the similar 50,000 square mile region.
+The end result is more traditional-style liturgy (and teaching) available in the similar 50,000 square mile region.
 That's my point.
 Faithful Catholics have a better chance at getting what they want, in the way of more traditional-style parishes, if they will just pack up and move to Bible Belt dioceses where there are smaller Catholic populations.